Gim6626/vhkt/README.md

     NOTE: Type keys combination or "\h" for help or "\e" to exit and press ENTER
     >

-To learn hotkey or command you should correctly type it three times.
+To learn a hotkey or command, you need to type it correctly three times.
-Mistake?
-Minus one, try more.
+Made a mistake?
+That's minus one, try again.

-Now you could start learning, good luck!
+Now you can start learning.
+Good luck!

 ## Advanced Usage

-1. In addition to default hot keys database you could create your own using same syntax and pass it to VHKT as first command line argument.
+1. In addition to the default hotkeys database, you can create your own using the same syntax and pass it to VHKT as the first command-line argument.
-1. Also you can use several different learning results files, just pass desired path to VHKT as `-l/--learning-results-file` command line argument and enjoy.
+2. You can also use several different learning results files.
+Just pass the desired path to VHKT as the `-l/--learning-results-file` command-line argument and enjoy.
-1. VHKT was create with intention to extend it, so if you look at `vhkt/core.py` you will see both `Basic...` and `File...` classes.
-If needed source code could be extended to work with database for example or to support several users.
+3. VHKT was created with the intention of being extendable.
+If you look at `vhkt/core.py`, you will see both `Basic...` and `File...` classes.
+If needed, the source code can be extended to work with a database, for example, or to support multiple users.

-## Contacts

-Feel free to submit bug reports or suggest feature requests to VHKT main repo https://github.com/Gim6626/vhkt or directly to me at email gim6626@gmail.com.

----

-Dmitriy Vinokurov, 2020